 Scanning through other items listed on eBay shows that most everything genealogy-related can be found there.
 In fact there are so many genealogy-related items that there are too many to find by using a simple one-word search of “genealogy.”
 Luckily, there is an easy solution: narrow the search down for specific terms by using more words.

-I found my books this morning by performing an eBay search for "Eastman genealogy," which specifies the results to show any listings that have both those words in the titles.
-I found 43 items listed.
-Some were of interest while others were referring to items previously mentioned in this newsletter.
-However, searching through 43 items is much easier than searching through thousands.
+I found my books this morning by performing an eBay search for “Eastman genealogy,” which specifies the results to show any listings that have both those words in the titles.
+I found 14 items listed.

 Of course, just like flea markets and garage sales, you have to be careful about what you purchase.
 Money back guarantees may or may not be present; so, read the entire description to find out. eBay has a strong policy about accurately describing the items to be sold and enforces it rigorously.
 However, with several million sellers active at any time, it is impossible to enforce those policies everywhere.